A German lift manufacturer was quoted in the Financial Times this week talking about future sources of demand for its products:

 I’m thinking here of long passive pieces that talk about how ‘equities’ delivered this or that return over some time period – and how they performed versus other assets – without even the merest nod as to what the label represents.

-I’d argue that when, in contrast, you always think of equities as so many companies competing in a capitalist system, then you always know you’re betting on human innovation, personal ambition, and risk-taking even when you put money into, say, a S&P 500.
+I’d argue that when, in contrast, you always think of equities as so many companies competing in a capitalist system, then you always know you’re betting on human innovation, personal ambition, and risk-taking even when you put money into, say, an S&P 500 tracker.

 Similarly, once you’ve traded individual bonds of varied coupons and maturities, you will forever see them as explicit I.O.U.s with particular obligations and an expiration date.
 Not just as building blocks with a certain risk/return profile.